ELEVATE-Project/mentoring-bap-service/README.md

     Docker-compose: https://docs.docker.com/compose/

-2. Expose localhost post 3015 with Ngrok
+2. Expose localhost port 3015 with Ngrok

     ```
     $ngrok http 3015
     ```

-    While keeping the ngrok port forwarding active, keep a note of "forwarding" address from the terminal.
+    While keeping the ngrok port forwarding active, keep a note of the "forwarding" address from the terminal.

 3. In the src folder of this project, create a new .env file and paste the following content: